Drought destroys crops in 5 states and Puerto Rico

-The U.S. Department of Agriculture (USDA) has designated a total of 38 counties in six states: Idaho, Montana, Oregon, Utah, Washington and Wyoming—as crop disaster areas due to losses caused by drought.
+The U.S. Department of Agriculture (USDA) has designated 80 counties across five states—California, Idaho, Montana, Oregon and Washington—and 8 municipalities in Puerto Rico as crop disaster areas due to damages and losses caused by drought.

 - Oregon: Wallowa County.